-The ASUS CrashFree BIOS 3 allows users to restore corrupted BIOS data from a USB flash disk containing the BIOS file.
+The ASUS CrashFree BIOS 3 allows users to restore corrupted BIOS data from a bootable floppy disk, a USB flash disk or the motherboard support DVD containing the BIOS file.
 See page 4-8 for details.

 ASUS F7 Flash 2